Training Transition Policies via Distribution Matching for Complex Tasks: Experiments

 \subsection{Visualizing Transition Policy Distribution}

-The goal of our transition policy is to start from the ending states of one pre-trained policy, and then induce a trajectory with the same distribution as another pre-trained policy during the transition interval.
-For this goal, we adopt IRL employing the GAN structure.
-We can see that the success rates significantly increase even if only the transition policy is used (Tables~\ref{final_result_table_arm} and~\ref{final_result_table_locomotion}) relative to a single policy trained end-to-end.
+The goal of our transition policy is to start from the ending states of one pre-trained policy, and then induce a trajectory with the same distribution as another pre-trained policy during the transition interval, which train using IRL employing the GAN structure.
+We can see that the success rates significantly increase when this kind of transition policy is used (Tables~\ref{final_result_table_arm} and~\ref{final_result_table_locomotion}), relative to a single policy trained end-to-end or pre-trained policies with immediate transitions.
 These results can be interpreted as an indication that our transition policy has succeeded in distribution matching.
 Figure \ref{figure_tsne} illustrates t-SNE results for the actions generated by \textit{Walking forward}$\rightarrow$\textit{Balancing} and \textit{Tossing}$\rightarrow$\textit{Hitting}.
 Green dots mean the distribution of the transition policy in the corresponding transition interval.
 They are located between the distributions of the other two colors, an indication that a transition policy is able to bridge two different pre-trained policies.